Type Expressiveness and Its Application in Separation of Behavior Programming and Data Management Programming: Type Expressiveness

 \subsection{Definition}

 \emph{Type expressiveness} is defined as using public getter and related attributes to reveal each type's information in a self-contained way, so that sufficient information to clone the instance can be obtained by querying public getters in a systematic manner.
 If a type is \emph{fully expressive}, the clone will be identical to the source.
-Although type expressiveness is demonstrated using C\# in this paper, same programming principles can be applied to other existing reflective languages such as Java and C++.
-This paper uses the terminology of C\# exclusively, such as \texttt{attribute} for \texttt{annotate}, and referring to getter and setter in the format of property, e.g., without the "get" and "set" prefix.
+Although type expressiveness is demonstrated using C\# in this paper, same programming principles can be applied to other programming languages.

 A few types are predefined to be \emph{primitively expressive}, whose values can be converted between the corresponding string values: \begin{enumerate} \item A C\# string is primitively expressive.

 \item Any C\# primitive type \cite{csharp} is primitively expressive.
 Each primitive type implements 1) an instance \texttt{ToString()} method to convert its value to a string, and 2) a static \texttt{Parse()} method to construct an instance of the type from a value-coded string.